-This matter led the Orientalist Huart to reject this story as being fabricated.
-He affirmed that not one of the Arabic documents and manuscripts that have been covered, studied and published support this false allegation.
-He added: "The role allegedly played by the Syrian Monk was nothing but the imagination of the author of the story" ${\underline{1}}$.
+This matter led the orientalist Huart to reject this story as being fabricated.
+He affirmed that not one of the Arabic documents and manuscripts that have been discovered, studied, and published support this false allegation.
+He added: "The role allegedly played by the Syrian monk was nothing but the imagination of the author of the story"(1).

-- 3- The Quran in common with the divine religions previously revealed declared there was one God, the Creator of the Universe and that all creatures are destined to return to Him.
-God Alone is Source of all divine religions so there should be no conflict in the fundamental precepts.
-The Quran, however, opposed many other prevalent beliefs among the followers of both Judaism and Christianity.
-This itself is sufficient proof to the allegation that Muhammad referred to the Jewish and Christian sources of faith.
-Had that been the case; the difference in these beliefs would have been insignificant and would not have involved fundamental beliefs. - 4- No other scripture or Holy Book other than the Quran included scientific facts and cosmic and biological phenomena in its verses more than fourteen centuries ago, all of which were discovered only in the fifties of this century ${2}$ (The twentieth century) following the advanced progress in all branches of science.
-Examples of this include the successive stages of the embryo and the fetus in the womb, (23,14 and 7,172) the sun, the moon, the planets, the wind, rain, etc (56,75 and 51,47).
+3. The Qur'an, in common with the divine religions previously revealed, declared that there was one God, the creator of the universe and that all creatures are destined to return to Him.
+God alone is the source of all divine religions, so there should be no conflict in the fundamental precepts.

+The Qur'an, however, opposed many other prevalent beliefs among the followers of both Judaism and Christian sources of faith.
+This in itself is sufficient proof to refute the allegation that Muhammad referred to the Jewish and Christian sources of faith.
+Had that been the case, the difference in these beliefs would have been insignificant and would not have involved fundamental beliefs.

+4. No other scripture or holy book other than the Qur'an included scientific facts and cosmic and biological phenomena in its verses more than fourteen centures ago, all of which were discovered only in the fifties of the twentieth century,(1) following the advanced progress in all branches of science.
+Examples of this include the successive stages of the embryo and the foetus in the womb(2), the sun, the moon, the planets, the wind, rain, etc(3).